lfn-cnti/bestpractices/cbpps/0002-no-root-in-containers.md

 ### Goals

 Avoiding the root user in containers improves the security and behaviour of applications when bugs occur.
 It is also part of a defense in depth strategy against external compromises.

-Avoid compromised apps causing more damage.
+- Avoid compromised apps from causing more damage.

 ### Non-Goals